fserb/bkc/pages/bouncing/bouncing.md

 ```

 Once a particle reaches `live <= 0`, they have disappeared from the screen and
 we should remove them from the particle list.
-We filter the array in place and
+Instead of creating a new array,
-remove them.
+we filter the `particles` array in place.

 ```op:update_particles+9
   particles.filterIn(e => e.life > 0);
 ```

 We want to spawn particles every time one of our controls bounce at something,
-so we can just pig-back on the color-changing logic.
-We also must remember to
+so we can just piggyback on what we did for color changing.
+We also must
-call our new `updateParticles()`.
+remember to call our new `updateParticles()`.

 ```op:update+16:,lens:update